 - EMAs that held a student licence during the reporting period,

-- You were issued an initial or higher level licence during the reporting period.
+- EMAs that were issued a new level of licence during the reporting period

 Failure to comply with the regulation may result in terms and conditions being imposed on your licence and may lead to a review by the Emergency Medical Assistants Licensing Board.